 Can I invent my own private number plate?

 Unfortunately the answer is no. In some countries, such as the USA, your private numberplate can be anything at all (so long as it’s not offensive!).
 In the UK, however, you cannot simply make up private number plates.
 This is why there is such a high demand for good private numbers and why many are so valuable.

 All registration numbers are formatted in a specific way, as per the Government guidelines.
-There are different style marks, such as prefix, suffix, dateless and current style; and you can sometimes choose specific letter/number combinations to find a suitable private number plate.
+There are different style marks, such as Prefix, Current, Suffix, Dateless and Irish Style and you can sometimes choose specific letter/number combinations to find a suitable private number plate.
 Why not contact us and let us do the search for you?
 We can send you a list of suggested registrations to suit your criteria.

 Why do some of the private number plates say ‘CHECK IT NOW’ next to them?

 As you browse through our registrations, you will notice that they are listed with different descriptions such as ‘AVAILABLE NOW or ‘CHECK IT NOW’.

 CHECK IT NOW: These registrations are privately owned and we are acting for the seller as their agent.
 If you enquire into one of these private numberplates, we will contact the seller to confirm availability and other details, before proceeding.

 NEW - AVAILABLE NOW: You will be the first person to own the exclusive rights to use these registration marks.
 You can offer to purchase these over the phone or online immediately, with a choice of transfer options.

 PRE-OWNED - AVAILABLE NOW: These registrations are already in private ownership but are available to buy straight away over the phone or online.
 Some are held on certificates and some are being used on vehicles, so transfer options will vary.